-Much PRA is enjoyed, both by rural participants and by outsiders who initiate it.
-The word "fun" is entering the vocabulary that describes some of the experience.
-"Relaxed" rural appraisal is a better description that "rapid".
+Much FRA is enjoyed, both by rural participants and by outsiders who initiate it.
+The word "fun" is entering the vocabulary and describes some of the experience.
+"Relaxed" rural appraisal is a better description than "rapid".
 And the word "appraisal" is a bit out of date now.
-Participatory learning is closer.
-"We" learn from "them".
+Farticipatory learning is closer.
+We learn from them.
 They also learn something by teaching us.
-Much of our knowledge is still useful, but unless we start by unlearning and firmly putting our knowledge, ideas and categories in second place, we cannot effectively learn from them.
+Much of our knowledge is still useful, but unless we start by unlearning and firmly putting our knowledge, ideas and categories in second place, we cannot effectively learn from and with them.

 Some people with a strong disciplinary training find this reversal of teaching and learning difficult.
 It is not their fault.
+We can help one another firmly but sympathetically.
+And we can amiably tease one another when we slip into "holding the stick".